spree/spree/guides/src/content/developer/1_getting_started/installation.md

 ---
-title: Getting Started with Spree
+title: Installation
-section: tutorial
+section: getting_started
 order: 0
 ---

 ## Prerequisites

-Before starting this tutorial, make sure you have [Docker](https://docs.docker.com/get-docker/) installed on your system.
+Before proceeding make sure you have [Docker Desktop](https://docs.docker.com/get-docker/) installed on your system.
 This is fairly straightforward, but differs depending on which operating system you use.

-If you would like to add Spree to your existing Ruby on Rails application, please [follow this guide instead](/developer/tutorials/existing_app_tutorial.html).
+If you would like to add Spree to your existing Ruby on Rails application, please [follow this guide instead](/developer/advanced/existing_app_tutorial.html).

+### Windows

+Windows users will need to [install Linux subsystem](https://docs.microsoft.com/en-us/windows/wsl/install-win10) to proceed.

 ## Installation